 - Follow these steps if you'd like to allow students to submit their work to be reviewed after the initial Student work submission deadline.

-- Enter a Late submission deadline to allow students to upload work for partial credit by this deadline.
+- Allow late submissions: Check this if you want to allow students to submit work after the initial deadline for partial credit.
+(Note: This disables manual reviewer assignment to ensure active reviewers aren't penalized).
 This time will occur immediately after the Student work submission deadline.
 As a result, those students will have less time during the Review of submissions stage.

 - Enter a Late submission penalty, a percentage penalty for submitting work late (0-100).